 Small businesses are truly the backbone of our economy, and our future success depends on their continued success.
+As the economy continues to thrive and consumer spending keeps rising, we should continue to champion America’s entrepreneurs.
 In order for small businesses to be established, create jobs and remain open, the environment must encourage and allow them to thrive.
 I remain committed to clearing red tape to help them succeed.

 More on Small Business